knqti/contract-management-system/README.md

 # Contract Management System (CMS)

-A simple command-line interface for managing contracts using SQLite database.
+Proof-of-concept CMS using a command-line interface and SQLite database.

 ## Features